SPARC: Scalable Path-Specific Counterfactual Fairness via Causal Conditional Independence

-where $\tilde{X} = X \oplus \mathbf{g}(X)$ belongs to the source domain, operation $\oplus$ means iteratively adding with both upper and lower constraints.
-After that, we employ the Jensen-Shannon Mutual Information (Jensen-Shannon MI) estimator \cite{hjelm2018learning, nowozin2016f, li2020tiprdc} to maximize the mutual information between the representations learned from \( \tilde{X}\) and $E$.
-By using Jensen-Shannon MI, we can approximate a lower bound on the mutual information, which ensures that the most relevant features from the source domain are retained during the pretraining process.
+Theorem~\ref{theorem:1} requires us to block the direct path $S \to X$ by enforcing $\mathcal{I}(S; X \mid Y) = 0$.
+However, this intervention must not compromise the indirect path $S \to Y \to \hat{Y}$, which carries legitimate task-relevant information.
+To ensure that the embedding network retains sufficient information from the masked input $\tilde{X}$ for downstream prediction, we design a data-utility pretraining phase based on Mutual Information.
+Specifically, we define the embedding as:

-Jensen-Shannon Mutual Information (MI), acting as the lower bound of MI, is defined as follows:
+where $\tilde{X} = X \oplus \mathbf{g}(X)$ belongs to the source domain, and the operation $\oplus$ denotes iterative addition with both upper and lower constraints.
+We employ the Jensen-Shannon MI estimator \cite{hjelm2018learning, nowozin2016f, li2020tiprdc} to maximize the mutual information between $\tilde{X}$ and $E$, which approximates a lower bound on MI: